Roger I. Glass: Career

 From 1977 to 2006, Glass served as a medical director in the United States Public Health Service Commissioned Corps.
 In 1984, he joined the National Institutes of Health Laboratory of Infectious Diseases as a medical officer with Albert Kapikian on the molecular biology of rotavirus.
 In 1986, Glass returned to the CDC to become Chief of the Viral Gastroenteritis Unit at the National Center for Infectious Diseases.
 He was a clinical associate professor in the department of pediatrics at Emory University School of Medicine with André Nahmias.
 Glass was named Director of the Fogarty International Center and associate director for International Research by NIH Director Elias A. Zerhouni on March 31, 2006, and stepped down on January 14, 2023.

 Research

 Glass's research interests are in the prevention of gastroenteritis from rotaviruses and noroviruses through the application of novel scientific research.
 He has maintained field studies in India, Bangladesh, Brazil, Mexico, Israel, Russia, Vietnam, China and elsewhere.
 His research has been targeted toward epidemiologic studies to anticipate the introduction of rotavirus vaccines.
 He is fluent and often lectures in five languages.
 Glass has co-authored more than 600 research papers and chapters.

+From 1979-1983, Dr. Glass worked at the International Center for Diarrheal Disease Research in Bangladesh to conduct the trial of a new cholera vaccine and engage in studies of diarrheal diseases.
+This experience ignited a lifelong interest in enteric disease research.
+He completed his PhD at the University of Goteborg, Sweden with Jan Holmgren on classic studies of the epidemiology of cholera that helped lay the groundwork for the currently licensed cholera vaccine used worldwide.
+He then spent 3 years at NIH focused on studies of the molecular biology of rotavirus, the most common cause of severe diarrhea and deaths in children, estimated in 1986 to cause some 872,000 childhood deaths per year.
+He returned to CDC to establish the Viral Gastroenteritis Unit (VGU) which became a global leader in the field.
+Their research helped define the national and global burden of rotavirus and norovirus gastroenteritis, assisted in trials of the first licensed RV vaccine, Rotashield and characterized a number of new viral agents of gastroenteritis – astroviruses, Groups B and C rotaviruses, picobirnavirus, sapoviruses and enteric adenoviruses.
+Their data on RV provided the evidence ACIP used in 1998 to recommend RV immunization for all American children.
+Nine months after Rotashield was introduced, a rare unanticipated adverse response, intussusception led to its withdrawal.